-During the last decade three largely industry-driven disruptive trends have altered the landscape of scalable parallel computing, which has long been dominated by the HPC applications.
-These disruptions are the emergence of data intensive computing (aka big data), the new emergence of commodity cluster-based execution & storage frameworks such as MapReduce and the utility computing model introduced by Cloud computing environments.
+During the last decade three largely industry-driven disruptive trends have altered the landscape of scalable parallel computing, which has long been dominated by HPC applications.
+These disruptions are the emergence of data intensive computing (aka big data), commodity cluster-based execution & storage frameworks such as MapReduce, and the utility computing model introduced by Cloud computing.
 Oftentimes MapReduce is used to process the "Big Data" in cloud or cluster environments.
 Although these disruptions have advanced remarkably, we argue that we can further benefit these technologies by generalizing MapReduce and integrating it with HPC technologies.
 This splits MapReduce into a Map and a Collective communication phase that generalizes the Reduce concept.
-We present a set of Map-Collective communications primitives that improve the efficiency and usability of largescale parallel data intensive computations.
+We present a set of Map-Collective communication primitives that improve the efficiency and usability of large-scale parallel data intensive computations.